As Aristotle said a long time ago,

 There are plenty of conferences, books and other information on how to run a successful company.
 What is a bad business habit exactly?
 What are the core habits which prevent people from chasing their dreams?

-Here are top five of the most harmful bad business habits that entrepreneurs and people involved in business tend to have, alongside with some simple ways of overcoming them:
+Here are the top five of the most harmful bad habits of entrepreneurs and people involved in business tend to have, alongside some simple ways of overcoming them:

 Bad Habit #1: Avoiding books

 Entrepreneurs, especially young ones, gravitate towards thinking they are way too busy to read books.
 That’s where they are wrong.

 Depriving yourself of reading is a terrible mistake, as it means slowing down your personal and professional growth.

 Pay attention to motivational and educative literature, as well as books targeted specifically to a field you’re operating in.